 - Schedule time every day or at least a few times a week to go into those groups and respond to comments.

 Your Main Takeaway:

-Make a connection by being a real person.
+When you use social media for business, make a connection by being a real person.
 Put yourself in your potential customers’ shoes and think about what they want, rather than what you want to sell.